YohanAlexander/yohanalexander.github.io/_pages/research.md

 toc_sticky: true
 ---

-> On my academic life, I research at the level of Scientific Initiation in the High Energy Astrophysics Research Group, ASTRalE, in the Physics Department of the Federal University of Sergipe.
-Founded in 2018, the group has its activities based on space technology and astronomical observations conducted by satellites from American, European and Japanese space agencies.

-# Publications

-{% include base_path %}

-{% if page.author and site.data.authors[page.author] %}
-  {% assign author = site.data.authors[page.author] %}{% else %}{% assign author = site.author %}
-{% endif %}

-{% if author.googlescholar %}
-  You can also find my articles on <a href="{{author.googlescholar}}">my Google Scholar profile</a>.
-{% endif %}

 <ul class="taxonomy__index">
   {% for y in page.years %}
     {% capture bib_count %} {% bibliography_count -f papers -q @*[year={{y}}]* %} {% endcapture %}